thefirstnoellle/habitHaven/README.md

 ### Overview
 Welcome to HabitHaven!
 HabitHaven is not just a habit-tracking web app; it's your dedicated partner in promoting and maintaining healthy habits.
 Navigate your journey to a better you with ease as our user-friendly features empower you to track and celebrate your progress effortlessly with our streak counter.

-Login to add more habits, track your streaks, or view your diary!
+Add your own habits, track streaks, or record your progress in your journal.

-### Purpose

-To create a habit tracker that allows you you keep track of your daily, weekly, and monthly habits with a user-friendly interface that's minimalistic and modern, and focuses on promoting and maintaining habits by letting users view their current, and longest, streak.

 ## 💡 Inspiration